Skip to main content

 • Valid Bearer token in Authorization: Bearer <access_token> (see Auth token).

-• RSA 2048 key pair in PEM; public key registered with Waftpay (we reject unknown keys).
+• RSA 2048 key pair in PEM; public key registered with Waftpay.

-• Make sure the values you sign exactly match the payload you send (including casing/formatting).
+• Make sure the values you sign exactly match the payload you send, including casing and formatting.

 Key handling and security